dinkelburg/diversdesk/diversdesk/src/content/blog/en/top-features-in-dive-center-management-software.md

 <h3>What Diversdesk offers</h3>
 <p>
 Diversdesk supports integrated payments, so you can accept payments without switching between tools.
-It connects with trusted providers like <a href="https://www.xendit.co/en/" target="_blank" rel="noopener noreferrer">Xendit</a>, and every transaction stays linked to the booking and updates automatically.
+It connects with trusted providers like <a href="https://www.xendit.co/en/" target="_blank" rel="noopener noreferrer" style="color:#F86545">Xendit</a>, and every transaction stays linked to the booking and updates automatically.
 You can also track unpaid invoices easily, which I think really helps keep your cash flow in check.
 </p>
 <p>
-And for accounting, Diversdesk is already fully integrated with <a href="https://quickbooks.intuit.com/global/oa/online-accounting-software-for-small-business/?cid=ppc_QBO_ID_Top_B_Exact_G_Top12&gad_source=1&gad_campaignid=698117673&gbraid=0AAAAAD1w8J9tapUi2ZdJYwJFT2UAzAi7u&gclid=Cj0KCQjw0qTCBhCmARIsAAj8C4ZiAg6P3D57iMU2Vkrb495_rMOWcQiHtLtZyoujEOA0N5TtXzBAbscaAikQEALw_wcB&gclsrc=aw.ds" target="_blank" rel="noopener noreferrer">QuickBooks</a>.
+And for accounting, Diversdesk is already fully integrated with <a href="https://quickbooks.intuit.com/global/oa/online-accounting-software-for-small-business/?cid=ppc_QBO_ID_Top_B_Exact_G_Top12&gad_source=1&gad_campaignid=698117673&gbraid=0AAAAAD1w8J9tapUi2ZdJYwJFT2UAzAi7u&gclid=Cj0KCQjw0qTCBhCmARIsAAj8C4ZiAg6P3D57iMU2Vkrb495_rMOWcQiHtLtZyoujEOA0N5TtXzBAbscaAikQEALw_wcB&gclsrc=aw.ds" target="_blank" rel="noopener noreferrer" style="color:#F86545">QuickBooks</a>.
 That means your sales data and invoices can sync straight into your books, saving time and reducing the chance of errors.
 </p>

 <h2 id="integrated-point-of-sale-pos" class="section-heading">6.
 Integrated Point of Sale (POS)</h2>